 Page corner bookmark for kids in Ideas for kids crafts - StumbleUpon.
 Japanese Packaging Templates - Best Used With Card Stock or Color Paper - StumbleUpon.
-I’m not sure how I discovered this awesome collection of packaging templates but I’m glad I did!
+Recycled Pillow Box Favors.
+You know that I save toilet paper rolls.

 Let your children fly their imagination in their own room with these great clouds hanging on the ceiling.
 You will only need cotton or polyester batting to shape the cloud you'd like to create, pinching and pulling it until get the desired cloud; next, form a spiral with a wire along a pencil and wherein one end you will create a circle (with the help of pliers) to tie the fishing line.

 How To Make Owl Stuffies.
 Life in general: yarn bowls.
 Okay, here's how it goes.

 It's super easy and just a little bit messy. ;) Supplies: yarn + glue + bowl Prep: Cover a bowl with plastic wrap.
+Or use a balloon as your form.
 Butterflies.
 I saw this craft after the years of different butterfly punch art and i was finally ready. i had pictures of annie painting the paper but they have disappeared. the first step is to watercolor paint on paper.paint all over with pattern or with out....less water makes for brighter colored paint.and let it dry. then punch out as many butterflies as you can. i bought this martha stewart butterfly punch at joann's.they are not cheap but it was on sale and they do have 40% off coupons quite often.and THAT punch is really cool.VERY easy to use!

 It's in two pieces so you can punch out from any part of the paper not just on the edge.VERY COOL.i get why it costs more than the other brands....quality.it's martha!
 MY GREEN SIDE · Photo Friday – Crayon Hearts.
 We spent an afternoon making crayon hearts for Little Greek goddess’s classmates for Valentine’s Day.

 A friend of mine suggested the craft because she knows how I love to reuse and my aversion of sugar.
 We were so pleased at how they turned out… they’re adorable!
 Here’s all the information in case we’ve inspired you to make this cute and practical Valentine’s craft: Materials Crayon pieces (Tip: dip crayon pieces in warm water to make removing the paper a lot easier)Heart-shaped metal cookie or muffin tin Scrap paperDouble-sided foam mounting tapeScissorsColored card stockMarker Instructions Heat the oven to 250°.
 Fill each mold with crayon pieces and bake until the crayons melt, about 10 to 15 minutes (Tip: Place a sheet pan under the crayons to catch any drips).
 Tutorial: Homemade Sidewalk Chalk.
 By Michelle Vackar, Modern Handmade Child One of our favorite outside activities at our home is drawing with chalk on the driveway.

 You can play hopscotch, four-square, and of course draw and create silly stories.
 My daughters and I were talking one day as we played hopscotch about how to make chalk and I thought to myself, let’s try it!
 It ended up being quite a lot of fun.
 What you will need: • Toilet paper or paper towel tubes • Scissors • Duct tape • Wax paper • Small bucket or disposable container to make the recipe • ¾ cup of warm water • 1 ½ cups Plaster of Paris • 2-3 tablespoons of tempera paint • Paper bag or a “mess mat” ** we made six tubes of chalk – we simply doubled the above recipe Step 1: If you are using paper towel tubes, cut each tube in half, so it is roughly the length of a toilet paper roll tube.

+Step 2: Cover one end of each tube with duct table to hold the contents within.
+Step 3: Cut as many pieces of wax paper as you have tubes.
 Kids Crafts: Bathtub Soap Crayons And Song For Children.
 How to Make Non-Obnoxious Alphabet Magnets.
 Okay, okay.

 If you are new here, you might want to subscribe to my RSS feed for updates.
 Thanks so much for taking the time to stop by.
 Come back soon!
 Guest Post by Katie Hostetter from Frugal Femina.
 Capture the Details: Easter egg craft - suncatchers!
 The kids and I made some pretty Easter egg decorations for our sliding glass door.

 Tutorial: Homemade Sidewalk Chalk.
 MY GREEN SIDE · Photo Friday – Crayon Hearts.
 Butterflies.
 Life in general: yarn bowls.
 Capture the Details: Easter egg craft - suncatchers!
 Bath Crayons.
 How to Make Non-Obnoxious Alphabet Magnets.
-Kids Crafts: Bathtub Soap Crayons And Song For Children.